 4. Development of a Risk Management Structure

 At Linical, the Internal Control Committee is responsible for overseeing and managing compliance, risk and crisis response.
 Specifically, at the instruction of the Internal Control Committee, its Secretariat works with the cooperation of every division and department to understand and consider countermeasures in response to inhibiting risk factors in each division and department.
 In addition, by developing, maintaining and continually improving an effective risk management structure, Linical aims to reduce company-wide risk.

-With regards to risks arising in the operation of our business, Linical has established a Legal Section in its Corporate Planning Office, with in-house counsel providing review and advice as appropriate based on a legal perspective.
+With regards to risks arising in the operation of our business, Linical has established a Legal Section, with in-house counsel providing review and advice as appropriate based on a legal perspective.
 To complement efforts to ensure compliance, Linical has also put into effect a whistleblower system in accordance with the Whistleblower Protection Act, in an effort to gain a quick understanding of any matters in breach of compliance.
 To strengthen its compliance structure, Linical also enters into advisory contracts with outside experts, including consulting attorneys as well as those experienced in fields such as law, tax accounting and labor, building a structure that gives Linical access to appropriate, timely advice and direction.